 Engage Stabilizer Muscles

 Stabilizer muscles are the smaller muscles that support and balance your body during movement.
 Free weights activate these muscles, creating a more dynamic workout.
 This leads to overall muscle engagement, which can enhance muscle growth by recruiting additional fibers and creating a stronger foundation for heavier lifts.
+As a result, you can build strength, balance, and coordination simultaneously.
+For this reason, some athletes prefer free weight training over machines.

 Can Be Used For A Wide Range Of Exercises